djsereno/Flappy-Bird/README.md

     <img src="images/title.gif" alt="Logo" width="300">
 </div>

 Flappy Bird is an arcade-style endless runner game.
-The player controls a bird by flying through through pairs of pipes that have equally sized gaps placed at random heights.
+The player controls a bird by flying through pairs of pipes that have equally sized gaps placed at random heights.
 Each successful pass through a pair of pipes awards the player a point.
 Colliding with a pipe, top of screen, or the ground ends the round!

 <p align="right">(<a href="#top">back to top</a>)</p>